 Treating POP and SUI is a top priority for women who develop these conditions and one treatment method that became increasingly popular in recent years was the use of transvaginal mesh (TVM).
 Transvaginal mesh products are a type of surgical mesh product with more than 31 different manufacturers including Ethicon, a Johnson & Johnson subsidiary.
 The products were used in thousands of women in the U.S. and worldwide but problems quickly began coming to light.

 The medical complications of transvaginal mesh products are serious and can lead to significant pain and expensive corrective procedures.
 If you or a loved one had TVM implanted as a method of treating pelvic organ prolapse or stress urinary incontinence and you are currently experiencing medical complications, it is very important that you understand and protect your legal rights.
-A Boston transvaginal mesh attorney at the Law Offices of Jeffrey S. Glassman can help.Medical Complications of Transvaginal Mesh
+A Boston transvaginal mesh attorney at Jeffrey Glassman Injury Lawyers can help.Medical Complications of Transvaginal Mesh

 There are many different medical complications that have been linked to transvaginal mesh products.
 Potential side effects of the surgical mesh include